RohanBhadane99/aws-ec2-s3-static-website/README.md

 * Setting up an EC2 instance with Apache web server
 * Hosting a static HTML page
-* Storing and serving an image from an Amazon S3 bucket
+* Storing and serving an video from an Amazon S3 bucket
-* Integrating the image into your website via its public S3 URL b90e3af (Updated index.html before pulling)
+* Integrating the video into your website via its public S3 URL b90e3af (Updated index.html before pulling)